collective/collective.cmissearch/README.rst

 both in Plone and in an `CMIS`_ repository.

 This extension depends on `collective.cmisbrowser`.
-Each *CMIS Browser* will indicate a starting point from which the searches will be done.
+Each *CMIS Browser* will indicate a starting point from where the search will be done.

 Installation